Shiranuka, Hokkaido: Highways

-Tourism
+Local attractions

-Although not a common tourist destination in itself, Shiranuka is well placed for nearby attractions.
+Although not a tourist destination in itself, Shiranuka is well placed for nearby attractions.
 Kushiro wetlands have become famous in Japan since the recovery of the crane population, and Akan National Park is approximately an hours drive from the town.
 Shiretoko National Park (one of Japan's three World Natural Heritage Sites) is slightly further, but still accessible within 3 hours by car.
+The town has a large population of Sika deer, which are consequently something of a local delicacy.